Reynold4k/Nanopore_MinimumBIO/Pipeline2/README.md

 ## A quick implementation:
-### (If you're using a personalized library, please skip PartA and use Pipeline2_1.5.sh and then Pipeline2_1_PartB_pymol.sh, and you may find your bed files in the visualization folder)
+### (If you're using a personalized library, please skip PartA and PartB and use Pipeline2_1.5.sh and then Pipeline2_1_PartB_pymol.sh, and you may find your bed files in the visualization folder)

 ### For example:/srv/scratch/z3546698/tutorial/Bait_Glue/VHL/MB015/TON/231124/R1/step2/visualization

+# PartA

+# Pipeline 1
 ## After setting up the environment and libraries in the stepD, you need to change several directories setting in the script: pipeline2_1_PartA.sh

 ```bash